vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 At 11 AM, a person came to take a look at the vacant room, with an eye toward a move-in in the near term.
 I wore a surgical mask while interacting with him.

+## Wednesday December 23

+In the afternoon/evening, I went to downtown Berkeley for some shopping.
+I first went to Ace Hardware to get some city of Berkeley trash bags.
+I checked out at 4:20 PM.

+I then checked the status of the Goodwill store (it's closed this week).

+I then went to Trader Joe's.
+I checked out at 4:51 PM.

+I finally went to Udupi Palace and got a spinach masala dosa for takeout.